colinaut/action-form/component-flow.md

   * Used for af-step event listener and some child components
   * _This is an expensive operation so maybe look to see how often it is triggered and if there is a better method_
 * stepButtons: string[] for the text of the next, prev, and submit step buttons.
 Defaults to ["Prev", "Next", "Submit"].
 Change via comma separated string on attribute `step-buttons="Prev,Next,Submit"`.
+* storeKey: string — Local storage key is as `action-form-${id}` where id is either the value of `store="name"`, the id of the action-form, the id of the form, or a random string.
+This is held in this.storeKey property.

 ### Methods